usherlabs/usher-referrals-docs/docs/guide/learning/resources.md

 Our video guides offers engaging and in-depth visual learning opportunities.
 These videos cover essential topics related to Usher, helping you to understand the platform's core concepts and features.
 Here are some highlights:

-- **[Introduction to Usher](https://www.loom.com/share/3fd1d1add1124a70abb0c97299a2ed42)**: Get acquainted with Usher, its purpose, and its unique benefits to the world of Web3.
+- [Introduction to Usher](https://www.loom.com/share/de9f9b50f25041e98f2d634accd5eacd): Get acquainted with Usher, its purpose, and its unique benefits to the world of Web3.
-- **[Starting a Campaign](https://www.loom.com/share/d6e631a5528b488384086f520224732d)**: Learn how to create and launch a campaign on the Usher platform, step by step.
+- [Starting a Campaign](https://www.loom.com/share/d6e631a5528b488384086f520224732d): Learn how to create and launch a campaign on the Usher platform, step by step.
-- **[Personhood Verification](https://www.loom.com/share/5b21d9c654d14fc38d566c74b1125d41)**: Discover how Usher's personhood verification process works, ensuring the uniqueness and security of each user.
+- [Personhood Verification](https://www.loom.com/share/5b21d9c654d14fc38d566c74b1125d41): Discover how Usher's personhood verification process works, ensuring the uniqueness and security of each user.
+- [Creating and Managing Referral Links](https://www.loom.com/share/6006286e90a64e649122666bbd8dddc1): Master the process of creating referral links, managing wallet connections, and understanding the data collection process for partners on the Usher platform.
+- [Partner Performance Statistics](https://www.loom.com/share/42d2f49f7f814b39b90b6c93b6fbaec3): Gain insights into key performance metrics, such as link hits, pending conversions, and rewards, to monitor and optimize your success as a partner on the Usher platform.
+- [Understanding Reward Types](https://www.loom.com/share/ba4d3e4134464e32a53938fa8e979ec5): Learn about the different reward types available on the Usher platform, including ERC20 compatible tokens and NFTs, and their compatibility requirements.

 ## GitHub Repositories